 Tuition Fees: Tuition fees are an annual fee that is generally charged quarterly.
 Tuition Fees are set for all Catholic schools and colleges in the Diocese by Catholic Education Services, Diocese of Cairns.
 Discounts on tuition fees are provided to families when there are two or more students enrolled in Diocesan Catholic schools.
 Refer to your enrolment package for fee schedule details.
 These tuition fees contribute to most educational costs including tuition.

-One to One Device Levy: Commencing with years seven and ten in 2018, students are issued with a one-to-one device which attracts a payment of $75.00 per term ($300.00 per annum) which is added to school fees.
+One to One Device Levy: All students in 2020 are issued with a one-to-one device which attracts a payment of $75.00 per term ($300.00 per annum) which is added to school fees.

 Instrumental Music: Instrumental music lessons are an elective offered to students wishing to develop instrumental skills.
 The program offers tuition on stringed instruments, keyboard, woodwind, brass and percussion.
 Students attend lessons either individually or in a small group during the school day.
 The lesson times may be rotational or constant at the principal’s discretion.
 Lessons are delivered by either private tutors or staff employed with Catholic Education Services.
 Expressions of Interest are taken where waiting lists exist.
 Invoices will be sent out in advance with Term Fees.
 The instrumental music tuition fee is $150.00 per term per student.
 In order to accommodate for public holidays, school carnivals or curriculum activities eight (8) half hour lessons will be allocated to the student each term.
 Music books will be purchased on behalf of a student and billed as they are issued.